AdaCore/why3/CONTRIBUTING.md

 ## Running specific tests

-You may run specific classes of tests through the `-only` flag, the full listing of classes can be obtained from `-help`.
+You may run specific classes of tests by specifying them on the command line.
+The full listing of classes can be obtained from `-help`.

-For example to run the 'good file' tests, use:
+For example to run the 'good file' and 'bad file' tests, use:

 ```
-./bench/bench -only goodfiles
+./bench/bench goodfiles badfiles
 ```

 ## Gitlab CI